dibyansh01/DsimplyAI/README.md

-This is a SaaS AI app.
+This is a SaaS AI Project.
 Project is still in progress...